Clej/ncvx-sparse/README.rst

 .. _scikit-learn: https://scikit-learn.org

-**ncvx-sparse** is a Python library for learning high-dimensional linear regresion models (single- and -multi-task) with nonconvex sparsity (e.g.g SCAD, MCP, l1-group SCAD).
+**ncvx-sparse** is a Python library for learning high-dimensional linear regresion models (single- and -multi-task) with nonconvex sparsity (e.g. SCAD, MCP, l1-group SCAD).
 Solvers are written in Cython and the estimators follow the Scikit-learn API.

 .. _documentation: